gonzaloburga-cs/Library-Management-System/Milestone1.md

 ### Roles & Responsebilities

 - Rotating roles (people filling in where necessary)
+- Set up GitHub Repo and invite all team members - Gonzalo
+- Set up Jira Kanban and invite all team members - Nick
+- Rough design of Library Management System - Everyone

 ### Meeting Format

-- Weekly meetings via teams
+- Weekly meetings via Teams
 -Go over any major updates -> Go around the room getting updates on current tickets and any problems or roadblocks – parking lot tech discussions -> Go over any new tickets that will be made and assign them

 ### Decision-Making

 - If there are any disagreements, the scrum-master decides
-- Descions will be made in meetings or over the teams chat
+- Decisions will be made in meetings or over the Teams chat

 ### Conflict Resolution

-- If there are any disagreements Nick has final say
+- If there are any disagreements, Nick has final say
-- If we can't come to a peaceful conclusion we will escalate to the professor
+- If we can't come to a peaceful conclusion, we will escalate to the professor

 ### Code of Conduct

 - Be kind
-- Everyone does their assignments, if there are problems they are communicate as soon as possible
+- Everyone does their assignments, if there are problems, they are communicated as soon as possible

 ## Technology Stack and Development Environment
 - Python / Supabase / PyQt